faraaz-bot/HIPTraining/015_latency_and_occupancy/README.md

 ## Exercise 1: The empty kernel

-Measure empty kernel launch latency via the empty kernel; see how this is affected by the number of waves, threa-block size, and LDS use.
+Measure empty kernel launch latency via the empty kernel; see how this is affected by the number of waves, thread-block size, and LDS use.

 ## Exercise 2: Occupancy computation and measurement